DeepSourceCorp/good-first-issue/README.md

 - Add your repository's path in [data/repositories.toml](data/repositories.toml).

 - Create a new pull-request.
-Please add the link to the issues page of the repository in the PR description.
-Once the pull-request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).
+Kindly add the link to the issues page of the repository in the PR description.
+Once the pull-request is merged, the changes can be seen on [goodfirstissue.dev](https://goodfirstissue.dev/).

-Oh.
-Happy Hacktoberfest!
+Oh , Happy Hacktoberfest!
 This Hacktober, make your PRs count.
 Find and fix code quality issues from popular open-source projects with Discover.
-Know more at [deepsource.io/hacktoberfest](https://deepsource.io/hacktoberfest/)
+Know more at [deepsource.io/hacktoberfest](https://deepsource.io/hacktoberfest/).